 After leaving the Middle Earth, I found myself in James Cameron’s world of Pandora that he brought to life in the Avatar movie.
 Walking across the suspended bridges of Redwoods tree-walk strung between 27 giant redwoods 20 meters above the forest floor was certainly a change of perspective.
 And as the darkness fell, the forest came to life with colour and light that made the ancient tree ferns below appear as if they were bioluminescent.

-Part of Whakarewarewa Forest, Rotorua’s Californian redwoods grove was planted in 1901.
+Part of Whakarewarewa Forest, Rotorua’s Californian redwoods grove, was planted in 1901.
 So while they are still young by the redwoods standards, some of these magnificent trees are over 70 meters tall.
-It takes about 40 minutes to complete the 700-meter walk and you can do this during the daylight hours or after the nightfall.
+It takes about 40 minutes to complete the 700-meter walk, and you can do this during the daylight hours or after nightfall.
 Better yet, visit at dusk and do the walk twice!
 The combined day and night walk is only NZ $39.

 But if you only have the time to visit the redwoods once, then try to visit it after dark, when the towering trees are light up by 30 lanterns wooden lanterns created by the award-winning designer and sustainability champion, David Trubridge.
-The lanterns are concealed among the trees, their lichen-covered raw wood surfaces blend in perfectly among the mighty tree trunks.
+The lanterns are concealed among the trees, and their lichen-covered raw wood surfaces blend in perfectly among the mighty tree trunks.